WHO WE ARE

 Beyond The Box Education (BTBE) is the first alternative school in Barbados.
 We reside on PEG Farm, St. Joseph and have more than 100 acres of biodynamic farm to work and explore on.
 In 2016 the leader of BTBE, Gabrielle Logan, realised that there was a need for a more diverse approach to learning in Barbados and so began her two-year journey to construct the most dynamic and engaging school possible.
 For two years BTBE ran as a learning centre offering schooling to a select group of students who were ready for a change.
 By 2018 BTBE was officially ready to open its doors to the public and a brand new facility was built on PEG Farm and Nature Reserve.
 The BTBE student body currently consists of students between the ages of 4 and 18.

 We are a Big Picture Learning School, meaning that while we follow the national curriculum standards there is much more going on than in a traditional school setting.

 At BTBE each student is assessed individually and has a personalized learning programme created for them.
-This learning programme encompasses academic goals, social goals, independence goals, behavioural goals and most importantly personal interests.
-Accomodations are made for each of them to have support in any areas they may need it in.
+This learning programme encompasses academic goals, physical goals, social goals, independence goals, behavioural goals and most importantly personal interests.
+Accommodations are made for each of them to have support in any areas they may need it in.

 From an early age our students spend a vast amount of time learning in the “real world”.
 As they get older they are given the opportunity to go out into the job world and work with mentors in positions of their choosing, where they receive performance reviews which go into their graduating portfolios.
 There they gain invaluable experience for their adult life and are able to truly understand what drives them and where they wish to end up.